Nigel Godrich: Career

 After graduating from SAE, Godrich became a junior staff member at the Audio One studio complex, working as a tea boy.
-He did not enjoy his time there; according to Godrich, "With a beeper in my pocket, I'd wait next to the kettle, ready to deliver my hot beverages.
+He did not enjoy his time there.
+According to Godrich, "With a beeper in my pocket, I'd wait next to the kettle, ready to deliver my hot beverages.
 I wasn't even allowed in the studios, but I [would] hang there thinking, 'OK, it's only the first rung, but at least I'm on the ladder.'"

-After the closure of Audio One, in 1990 Godrich worked at RAK Studios, London, first as a messenger and later as a studio assistant.
+After the closure of Audio One in 1990, Godrich joined RAK Studios, London, first as a messenger and later as a studio assistant.
 He would stay late at night, inviting musician friends to play there while he practised recording them.
 At RAK, he became a tape operator for the producer John Leckie, with whom he worked on albums by Ride and Denim.

-After four years, Godrich left RAK to become freelance and set up his own studio, Shabang, where he planned to create dance music.
+After four years, Godrich left RAK to go freelance and set up his own studio, Shabang, where he planned to create dance music.
 Six months later, he was hired to engineer and mix The Sound Of...
 McAlmont & Butler (1995), the debut album by McAlmont & Butler.
 Godrich said it was a "brilliant experience" and credited Bernard Butler with teaching him how to produce records.
+Godrich produced the self-titled debut album by Silver Sun, released in May 1997.